Los ricos también lloran: Plot

 Don Alberto is fond of Mariana, feels great satisfaction in helping her and educating her, since he sees in her a promising future.
 Don Alberto and Mariana build a good father, daughter relationship and they learn to trust each other.
 With the arrival of Luis Alberto, there is a deep resentment on the part of the young man towards Mariana; since he thinks that his father's plan is to treat Mariana better than he treats him, and thinks that his father's plan is to annoy him.
 As a result, Luis Alberto decides to play along; just for fun, and to annoy his father back, while Doña Elena believes that her son will change his attitude if he marries his niece Esther.
-Esther also wants Luis Alberto to marry her because of his family's money, since it's her dream of achieving the Salvatierra' richness, and she will not allow anyone to prevent her from marrying Luis Alberto to be rich.
+Esther also wants Luis Alberto to marry her because of his family's money, since it is her dream of achieving the Salvatierra' richness, and she will not allow anyone to prevent her from marrying Luis Alberto to be rich.
 As time pass, Luis Alberto cannot believe that he has really fallen in love with Mariana.
 The young woman managed to conquer him with her sweetness and simplicity, and he is willing to unite his life with her for life.

 Esther goes to live at the house of the Salvatierra along with her nana Ramona, who loves her unconditionally and hides a great secret.
 Esther also finds out about the relationship between Luis Alberto and Mariana, and makes a plan to separate them.
 She lies, saying that she is pregnant and that the baby she is waiting for is Luis Alberto's.
 Don Alberto and his wife believe in what Esther says, and force Luis Alberto to comply with his "man's word" by marrying her.
 Esther achieves her goal, and soon becomes the brand new lady of Salvatierra.
 Mariana, very hurt, decides to leave the house of Don Alberto, and gets a position as secretary in their company.